-The fast-access register file concept contains 32 x 8-bit general-purpose working registers with a single clock cycle access time.
-This means that during one single clock cycle, one ALU (Arithmetic Logic Unit) operation is executed.
-Two operands are output from the register file, the operation is executed and the result is stored back in the register file - in one clock cycle.
+The fast-access register file concept contains 32 x 8-bit general purpose working registers with a single clock cycle access time.
+This means that during one single clock cycle, one arithmetic logic unit (ALU) operation is executed.
+Two operands are output from the register file, the operation is executed, and the result is stored back in the register file in one clock cycle.

-Six of the 32 registers can be used as three 16-bit indirect address register pointers for Data Space addressing, enabling efficient address calculations.
-One of the three address pointers is also used as the address pointer for the constant table look-up function.
-These added function registers are the 16-bit X-, Y-, and Z-register.
+Six of the 32 registers can be used as three 16-bit indirect address register pointers for Data Space addressing enabling efficient address calculations.
+One of the three address pointers is also used as the address pointer for the constant table look up function.
+These added function registers are the 16-bit X-register, Y-register and Z-register.

-Figure 5.
-The AT90S2323/2343 AVR RISC Architecture
+Figure 3.
+The ATtiny22/L AVR RISC Architecture

 The ALU supports arithmetic and logic functions between registers or between a constant and a register.
 Single register operations are also executed in the ALU.
-Figure 5 shows the AT90S2323/2343 AVR RISC microcontroller architecture.
+Figure 3 shows the ATtiny22/L AVR RISC microcontroller architecture.